riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * `-Zmiri-track-alloc-id=<id>` shows a backtrace when the given allocation is being allocated or freed.
 This helps in debugging memory leaks and use after free bugs.
+* `-Zmiri-track-call-id=<id>` shows a backtrace when the given call id is assigned to a stack frame.
+This helps in debugging UB related to Stacked Borrows "protectors".
 * `-Zmiri-track-pointer-tag=<tag>` shows a backtrace when the given pointer tag is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error).
 This helps you in finding out why UB is happening and where in your code would be a good place to look for it.
-* `-Zmiri-track-call-id=<id>` shows a backtrace when the given call id is assigned to a stack frame.
-This helps in debugging UB related to Stacked Borrows "protectors".
+* `-Zmiri-track-raw-pointers` makes Stacked Borrows track a pointer tag even for raw pointers.
+This can make valid code fail to pass the checks, but also can help identify latent aliasing issues in code that Miri accepts by default.
+You can recognize false positives by "<untagged>" occurring in the message -- this indicates a pointer that was cast from an integer, so Miri was unable to track this pointer.
+Make sure to use a non-Windows target with this flag, as the Windows runtime makes use of integer-pointer casts.

 Some native rustc `-Z` flags are also very relevant for Miri: